We invite you to attend the 2017 State Chiefs Convention, hosted by the Montana State Fire Chiefs Association, in Helena on October 11-13, 2017.

 Anthony Bacino, Chief – Safety & Security, Montana Rail Link

 Tony provides direct Security and Hazardous Materials program for Montana Rail Link and provides safety guidance for field forces.
-He has served as the MRL representative on SERC in Montana as well as numerous LEPC’s accross MRL system.
+He has served as the MRL representative on SERC in Montana as well as numerous LEPC’s across MRL system.
 He provides community training in Railroad Safety, Hazardous Materials, and Grade Crossing Accident Investigation.
 Tony is the State Coordinator of TRANSCAER, the liaison with Police, Fire, EMS and Emergency Preparedness Agencies and supervises MRL internal Hazmat Team.

 Radisson Colonial Hotel